 If you're a woman, you have a 1 in 8 chance of getting breast cancer during your lifespan.
 You have a 1 in 35 chance of dying from breast cancer.
 But while these odds have increased and tools to screen for and treat breast cancer have improved in the last few decades, don't neglect your risk.

 You should know your risk level and perform regular breast self-exams to check for lumps.
-With an early diagnosis, you'll have a 98 percent chance of making the five-year survival rate.
+With an early diagnosis, you'll have a 98% chance of making the five-year survival rate.

 Advanced Screening Tools